What Is FinOps for Data Cloud Platforms?

 While homegrown tools offer flexibility and full customization, they come with significant tradeoffs.
 The time and investment needed to build, the ongoing maintenance, and the drain on engineering resources can quickly become a burden.
 Over time, these tools become difficult to scale and shift focus away from core product or or data initiatives, leading to inefficiencies and potential setbacks in achieving strategic goals.

-This strategy is typically not worthwhile if developing and maintaining software is not your company’s primary focus.
+This approach is rarely worth it unless developing and maintaining software is your company’s primary concentration.

-Instead, it is recommended to implement a buy and build approach, where you buy a tool that meets 80–90% of your needs and then build customizations on top of it.
+Instead, it’s recommended to implement a buy and build approach, where you buy a tool that meets 80–90% of your needs and then build customizations on top of it.

 How Keebo Enables FinOps for Data Cloud Platforms